 Spreading tropical storm force winds that reached 100 miles per hour in some areas, the storm delivered a full range of devastating effects from wind, rain and floods to coastal surges and even blizzards.
 With some of the most devastating damages from Storm Sandy in 2012 occurring in Connecticut, New Jersey and New York, this “Super storm” and its devastating impact affected more than 12 of our states.

-Causing massive destruction to homes and businesses, taking lives, and creating unforgettable destruction along its path, Sandy racked up extraordinary numbers and costs for cleanup.
+Causing massive destruction to homes, basements, Long Island roofing and businesses, taking lives, and creating unforgettable destruction along its path, Sandy racked up extraordinary numbers and costs for cleanup.
 The destructive impact of Sandy included massive flooding of the subway system in New York, as well as flooding of all the road tunnels, with the exception of the Lincoln Tunnel, leading to Manhattan.

 Even the New York Stock Exchange closed its doors and halted all trading for two consecutive days as Sandy tore through the city and both the Metro North Railway and the Long Island Railway ceased running for two days as well.
 Homes and businesses were destroyed by fire and massive portions of the city itself and the surrounding areas were without electricity for several days.